explodingcamera/esm/README.md

 # Henry's Libraries

-> A collection of small esm (TypeScript/JavaScript) libaries not big enough to be their own repo
+> A collection of small esm-only (TypeScript/JavaScript) libaries not big enough to be their own repo

 ## Projects